 When Can a Hospital Be Liable for Negligence?

 If you or a family member has been hurt in a hospital, you may be entitled to financial compensation.
-In addition to pursuing medical malpractice claims against their doctors, in many cases, individuals can also pursue claims against the hospitals where they and their loved ones were injured.
+In addition to pursuing a medical malpractice claim against a doctor, individuals may be able also to pursue a claim against a hospital.
+When the negligent party is an employee of the hospital, the hospital is responsible for the actions of their staff, making them liable for the injuries they inflict.
 For example, here are four common scenarios where hospitals can be held liable for patients’ and visitors’ injuries:

 1. Hospital Employee Negligence